yozaner1324/spring-data-geode-examples/server-config-examples/README.md

 ## Server Configuration and Deployment
 You may be run either the Kotlin or Java version of the tests as both should behave the same.
 This itself serves no purpose other than demonstrating the simple and clean interop between Kotlin and Java.

 To run the examples simply run the test, which will start the server and perform operations.
+The logging level of the examples is set to "error", so there will be no output.
+To see output, simply find the `logback.xml` file located in src/test/resources and set the loglevel to "info".